mdolab/pygeo/paper/paper.md

 <!-- HMH: working on a figure for thickness and volume constrints -->

 # Parallelism
-pyGeo can optionally work under distributed memory parallelism with MPI, which can be helpful when interfacing with CFD applications.
+pyGeo can optionally work under distributed memory parallelism with MPI, which is a requirement when interfacing with large-scale CFD applications.
-For example, the computational mesh may be partitioned and distributed among many processors, and each processor may be aware of only its portion of the mesh. pyGeo can handle such scenarios by independently manipulating the geometry on each processor and aggregating the constraints across all processors when communicating with the optimizer.
+For example, the computational mesh may be partitioned and distributed among many processors by the CFD solver, and each processor may be aware of only its portion of the mesh. pyGeo can handle such scenarios by independently manipulating the geometry on each processor and aggregating the constraints across all processors when communicating with the optimizer.

 # Derivative Computation